wmmihaa/Introduction-to-Node.js/documentation/GetStarted.md

 ###microServicebus.com <img src="https://microservicebus.blob.core.windows.net/sample/msb.png" alt="microServiceBus"/>

 The tutorial includes one lab on IoT (Internet Of Things), where you’ll be using [microServiceBus.com]( https://microServiceBus.com).
-To speed things up prepare yourself by create and account and organization if you don’t already have one.
+To speed things up, prepare yourself by creating and account and organization if you don’t already have one.

 1. Navigate to [www.microServiceBus.com]( https:// microservicebus.com) and click the “**Register**” button in the upper right corner.
 2. Fill out your details, accept the terms and conditions and click “**Register**”.